syncfusion-content/asp.netwebforms-docs/aspnet/TreeView/How-To.md

 ## How to get all checked nodes details of TreeView in server end

-In button click, you need to get all checked node details of TreeView and send it to server using Ajax.
+In button click, you need to get all checked node details of TreeView and send it to server using AJAX.

 Refer the following code block to know how to get checked nodes details in server end.